-The substrate-binding functions according to the induced-fit model, which states that the active center changes its conformity after substrate binding in such a way that it is complementary to the substrate.
-Previously, it was assumed that the conformity of the active center existed prior to substrate binding, which was referred to as the key-lock principle; this view is, however, outdated.
+The substrate-binding occurs according to the induced-fit model, which states that the active center changes its conformity after substrate binding such that it is complementary to the substrate.
+Previously, it was assumed that the conformation of the active center existed prior to substrate binding, which was referred to as the key-lock principle; this view is, however, outdated.

 The 4 Enzyme Specificities

-These specificities distinguish the enzymes as biological catalysts from the chemical catalysts (e.g., platinum).
+These specificities distinguish enzymes as biological catalysts from chemical catalysts (e.g., platinum).
 The 4 specificities of enzymes are:

 1. Substrate Specificity

-The induced-fit model forms the basis of the substrate specificity of enzymes and means that each enzyme can convert only one particular substrate; for example, in the context of glycolysis, the glucokinase of the liver converts only glucose into glucose-6-phosphate and no other hexoses.
+The induced-fit model forms the basis of the substrate specificity of enzymes.
+Accordingly, each enzyme can convert only one particular substrate; for example, in the context of glycolysis, hepatic glucokinase converts only glucose into glucose-6-phosphate and no other hexoses.

 3. Group Specificity

-If an enzyme reacts with a specific chemical group (e.g., amino group) that is located on the substrate, this is called group specificity.
-Then, the substrate itself is not relevant, but rather the chemical group that it carries.
+If an enzyme reacts with a specific chemical group (e.g., amino group) that is located on the substrate, the substrate itself is not relevant, but rather the chemical group that it carries.

 4. Reaction Specificity

 The specificity of reaction states that each enzyme can catalyze only a specific type of reaction.
-To illustrate: The enzyme X catalyzes the reaction E + S ↔ ES ↔ E + P, but might not catalyze similar reaction E + S ↔ ES ↔ E + P1 + P2.
+For instance, the enzyme X catalyzes the reaction E + S ↔ ES ↔ E + P, but might not catalyze a similar reaction E + S ↔ ES ↔ E + P1 + P2.

 Classification of Enzymes

-Currently, there are more than 2,000 known enzymes.
-They are divided into 6 main groups, which, in turn, are divided into subclasses.
-The following table should help to get a good overview:
+Currently, there are more than 2,000 known enzymes that can be divided into 6 main groups, which, in turn, are categorized into different subclasses.
+The following table provides a good overview: